himanshuhx/roshambo/README.md

 - Game has three cards and rules to play are pretty obvious :)
 - User has 5 lives, after life becomes 0, user is navigated to Game Over Screen.
 - Game Over Screen Shows two Cards.
-- Left most Card shows the name of user with highest score among all players and his username.
+- Left most Card shows the name of user with highest score among all players and his score.
-- Right most Card shows current user's highest score till now and his name.
+- Right most Card shows loggedIn current user's highest score till now and his name.

 ## Screenshots  :camera: